-Rekero Tented Camp is open from June to March each year, closing in April and May.
+Open: Rekero Tented Camp is open from June to March each year, closing in April and May.

-Rekero Tented Camp is just 50 metres from the Talek River and close to the confluence of that river and the Mara River in the Masai Mara National Reserve.
-The nearest airstrip is Ol KIiombo, 20 minutes’ drive away.
-Rooms:
+Location: Rekero Tented Camp is just 50 metres from the Talek River and close to the confluence of that river and the Mara River in the Masai Mara National Reserve.
+The nearest airstrip is Ol Kiombo, 20 minutes drive away.

-Meals are taken communally, but private dining can be arranged.
-Children:
+Dining: Meals are taken communally, but private dining can be arranged.

-Children aged 6 years and over are welcome.
+Children: Children aged 6 years and over are welcome.

-Internet access is available on request.
-There is Wi-Fi in guest tents but not in public areas.
+Communication: Internet access is available on request.
+There is wifi in guest tents but not in public areas.